Vitorbnc/VVERSimulator/README.md

 # VVERSimulator
 ### A Simulator for the Primary Circuit of the VVER-440/V213 Pressurized Water Reactor
 The Simulator is a *C++* implementation of the model described in the article by Cs.
 Fazekas et al (2006)[ A simple dynamic model of the primary circuit in VVER plants for controller design purposes](https://doi.org/10.1016/j.nucengdes.2006.12.002).
 The model parameters used are those from the Unit 3 of the Paks Nuclear Power Plant in Hungary.

+UI text is currently in Brazilian Portuguese.
+Translating should be relatively straightforward.
+Most code comments and variable names are in English and match the naming adopted in the article.
 ### Features
 1. Equations are computed in *real time* (actually every sampling step) by Euler's method
 2. All the model variables and parameters are available, though only some were shown in the UI for simplicity